univention/ucsschool-id-connector/docs/development.rst

   and fetches the actual data from the *LDAP* using the ``python-ldap``.
 It then puts a JSON representation of the UDM Object into the *Large in-queue*.

-The *Large in-queue* in turn is read out by the *ID-Connector* running in a docker container.
+The *Large in-queue* in turn is read out by the |iIDC| running in a docker container.
 Let's have a closer look:

-ID-Connector
+ID Connector
 ------------